AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 } } }
 ```

 This small libraries is composed of three C functions:

 - `dot` to perform the multiplication of matrices;
 - `sub` to subtract one matrix from another;
 - `add` to sum two matrices.

 We will not go into details about this C file.
 It simply applies some basic matrix operations.
+Each function takes as argument a pointer to somes matrices along with their shape.
 The library has to be compiled.
-We can use the gcc standard compiler for this:
+We can use the gcc standard compiler for this.
+Assuming you have `gcc` installed, in a terminal you should type:

 ```bash
 gcc -dynamiclib -o matrix.dylib matrix.c
 ```

 Our matrix file is compiled as a dynamic library, loadable within Pharo.
-The compilation produces the `matrix.dylib` file.
-Note that the `matrix.dylib` file should be located next to the `.image` file.
+The compilation produces a dynamic library.
+On OSX, the generated file is named `matrix.dylib`.
+The `matrix.dylib` file _has to be_ located next to the `.image` file, within the same folder.

 ## The Matrix class